-We will accept: audio; visual; textual and imagistic submissions with, where necessary, an associated exegesis.
+We accept: audio; visual; typed and imagistic submissions with, where necessary, an associated exegesis.

-All submitted items must be scholastic in nature, and this can be achieved in a number of ways.
-We will accept: audio; visual; textual and imagistic submissions with, where necessary, an associated exegesis.
-We take the clear position that exegesis is not a ‘legitimising component’.
-(Arnold, 2005, p.38) We recognise that ‘theory and practice [as] inextricably linked and mutually dependent.’
-(Scrivener, 2000, p.1) Exegesis is only required when the scholastic assertions of the work is not inherent within the artefact.
-This journal has been founded recognising that focus on text/exegesis as a ‘legitimising component’ is a disservice to the inherent qualities of research practice/artefacts.
-Traditional textual submissions (articles) are also acceptable.
+All submitted items must be scholastic in nature, and can be presented in a number of ways.
+We will accept: audio; visual; word-based and imagistic submissions with, where necessary, an associated exegesis.
+We take the clear position that an exegesis, though perhaps necessary for proper contextualisation, is not a ‘legitimising component’.
+(Arnold, 38) We recognise ‘theory and practice [as] inextricably linked and mutually dependent.’
+(Scrivener, 1) Exegesis is only required when the scholastic assertions of the work is not inherent within the artefact.
+This journal has been founded recognising that the focus on exegeses as ‘legitimising’ practice, or, indeed, asserting a primacy to typed articles more generally is a disservice to the inherently rich and high-resolution textual qualities of artefacts borne of practice-based and practice-led research.
+More traditional, type-based textual submissions (articles) are equally acceptable.

-Adapting Scrivener’s early work on benchmarks for a research project in art and design, we present the following list of desirable qualities for a quality practice-based artefact.
+Adapting Scrivener’s early work on benchmarks for research projects within art and design, we present the following list of desirable qualities for a quality practice-based or practice-led artefact.
 Is it an original, high-quality, and engaging artefact/product that: